 What we are looking at is a range of easily-portable mobile PA systems that would suit solo buskers, duos or other small ensembles who perhaps make use of backing tracks, and bands playing in small venues.
 The primary focus of the PA speaker system in all these scenarios has to be to ensure that those vocals be heard, but it's also there for amplifying instruments such as electro-acoustic guitars and keyboards that don't have their own amp (not to mention backing tracks for those who can't live without them).

-So, what do you need to think about when buying one of these PAs?
+So, what do you need to think about when buying one of these PA speaker systems?
 Well, two major concerns have to be size and portability.
 A busker who has to carry their gear into a town centre will be looking for something lighter than a pub-playing band who have a van.
 Related to this is power supply - if you are playing in the street without access to mains electricity, battery power is essential.

 Then there's the matter of how powerful your PA needs to be - how many people do you need to reach?
 Input count will be an important factor, too - how many vocals and instruments will you be wanting to amplify?
 Finally, you need to think about how important having control over the EQ is to you and whether you need your PA to supply some effects, such as reverb.

 Here are what we consider to be the best mobile PA systems currently on the market.
 Check out the specs and features, and get ready to turn up the volume.